No Matter What You Do In Life, Do More (And Possibly Quit Your Job)

 Except I couldn’t bring myself to keep saying it and money seemed like a terribly stupid reason not to follow a passion.

-Thanks to the great adventure through Africa last year, a distinct absence of acute anxiety and a huge increase in the number of times I ask myself “What the f$&% do you want?”, I don’t accept my own reasons for why I can’t do something anymore.
+And thanks to the great adventure through Africa last year, a distinct absence of acute anxiety and a huge increase in the number of times I ask myself “What the f$&% do you want?”, I don’t accept my own reasons for why I can’t do something anymore.

 ““Always dream and shoot higher than you know you can do.
 Do not bother just to be better than your contemporaries or predecessors.
 Try to be better than yourself.”William Faulkner